aritram1/software-blogs/multithreading.md

 # Explanation
 Each threading approach demonstrates a different way of handling concurrent tasks.
 Here's a breakdown:

 > Sync Approach: Tasks are executed sequentially, one after the other.
-This is **straightforward** and will block the min thread, also lead to increased execution time.
+This is **straightforward** and will block the main thread, also lead to increased execution time.

 > Async-1 Approach: Each task runs in a separate thread, enabling concurrent execution.
 However, there's no coordination between threads.